sdelamo/sergiodelamo.com/posts/spanish-control-your-browser-with-geb.md

-title:[Spanish] Control your browser with Geb date:July 11, 2019
+title: Northem Quality - Control your browser with Geb date:July 11, 2019
+description: Video of my talk at Northem Quality user group
 ---

 # [%title]

-#geb
+Tags: #geb

 [Northem Quality Community](https://northemquality.github.io/eventos_pasados.html), an online testing community, invited me to talk about Geb on June 20th.
 This is a video of the talk.